AndersDeath/diary2/000-current.md

 # 02 October - Monday - Saint-Petersburg - Rzhev - 368 day of immigration

-So, My application is in
+So, My application is in visa center.